 Safety information for your next trip to Los Cabos

-Los Cabos Tourism Board is committed to timely communicating the state of travel to the destination to all travelers and industry partners.
-In this website, you will find the latest information, health and safety protocols, and key initiatives implemented across the destination to prevent the spread of the virus while traveling to Los Cabos.
+The Los Cabos Tourism Board is committed to timely communicating the state of travel to the destination to all travelers and industry partners.
+On this website, you will find the latest information, health and safety protocols, and key initiatives implemented across the destination to prevent the spread of the virus while traveling to Los Cabos.

-If you are traveling from/to Canada please click here.
+If you are traveling from/to Canada, please click here.

-US travelers please continue reading
+US travelers, please continue reading.